turingschool/mod-0-curriculum/session4/index.md

     <li>Refresh the page to make sure the new changes appear.</li>
     <li>Repeat the above steps, but this time, remove one of the quotes from your <code>quotes.txt</code> document, then add, commit, and push your changes.</li>
   </ul>
   <p>Done?
-Paste the link to your GitHub repo into the breakout room chat, then check the commits in each other's GitHub repos.</p>
+Paste the link to your GitHub repo into the breakout room chat, then take a look at each repo to make sure the new commits show up.</p>
   <p>Done with that?
 Get to know your breakout room classmates better: What are they trying to get better at in life?
 What book would the recommend that everyone read at least once in life?</p>
 </div>
 <hr>